EpiLink/EpiLink/docs/Api.md

 * The API consumer (typically the EpiLink front-end) does the first part of the OAuth2 flow (that is, retrieving the access code).
 For this, the API can get a stub of the authorization URL using [`/meta/info`](#get-metainfo).
 You only need to add a `redirect_uri` there.
 * The consumer then sends this access code with the [`POST /register/authcode/<service>`](#post-registerauthcodeservice) endpoints.

+### Registration + Log in flow

+The registration process roughly looks like this:

+* Get a `SessionRegisterId`, which you can get from any endpoint.
+We recommend using [the `/register/info`](#get-information---get-registerinfo) endpoint
+* Provide a Microsoft or Discord authorization code using [the `/register/authcode/service`](#post-registerauthcodeservice) endpoints
+* Provide the other authorization code using the other authorization code endpoint. (e.g. if you started with Discord, provide the Microsoft code next)
+* Complete the registration by calling [the `/register` endpoint](#post-register) with whether or not the user wants to have their identity kept in the system.
+The account has been created, congrats!

+At any point, a registration session can be cancelled using the [DELETE `/register`](#delete-register) endpoint.

+EpiLink has **no dedicated log in flow.** We recommend that you simply use the registration flow for everything and first start with the Discord authorization code.
+Once that code has been obtained, you can just check whether the back-end asks you to continue with the registration procedure or has logged the user in.

 ### Objects

 #### RegistrationInformation

-This object provides information on the current registration's process status and information.
-It can be obtained by calling [`GET /register/info`](#get-information---get-registerinfo) or in the responses of most endpoints.
+This object provides information on the current registration process' status and information.
+It can be obtained by calling [`GET /register/info`](#get-information---get-registerinfo) and can be found in the responses of most registration endpoints.

 ```json5
 {